Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/07-speech.md

 > [!NOTE]
 > This exercise requires that you are using a computer with speakers/headphones.
 For the best experience, a microphone is also required.
 Some hosted virtual environments may be able to capture audio from your local microphone, but if this doesn't work (or you don't have a microphone at all), you can use a provided audio file for speech input.
 Follow the instructions carefully, as you'll need to choose different options depending on whether you are using a microphone or the audio file.

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Clone the repo into your Azure Cloud Shell
++ Task 2: Provision an Azure AI Speech resource
++ Task 3: Prepare to use Azure AI speech
++ Task 4: Recognize speech
++ Task 5: Synthesize speech
++ Task 6: Use Speech Synthesis Markup Language

+## Estimated timing: 120 minutes

-## Clone the repository for this course
+## Task 1: Clone the repository for this course

 If you have not already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the cloned folder in Visual Studio Code.